bitstreamout/zaehlerwerte/README.md

-# zaehlerwerte -- PHP Script to get readings from electric meters out of the middleware server from volkszaehler
+# zaehlerwerte -- PHP script to get readings from electric meters

-This simply script is mostly for german owners of photovoltaics power system.
-The configuration is done in the second
+This simple PHP script is mostly for german owners of photovoltaics power system to get readings from electric meters out of the middleware server from volkszaehler https://github.com/volkszaehler/volkszaehler.org/.

+The configuration is done in the